dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 # Building your first Dojo 2 application

 ## Overview
 In this tutorial, you will learn about the structure of a simple Dojo 2 application and the purpose of each part of the application.
 This will not be a comprehensive discussion about all of the parts that can potentially be a part of a Dojo 2 application.
-Instead, we are going to focus on the minimum application that is created by the `dojo create` command.
+Instead, we are going to focus on the minimum application that we started with in the [previous tutorial](./001_static_content).

 ## Prerequisites